VDuchauffour/fastgithub/README.md

 - `AutoCreatePullRequest`: create a PR when a new branch is pushed.
 - `LabelsFromCommits`: add label to a PR using commit messages (a default config is provided).

-GitHub Recipe can be imported from `fastgithub.recipes.github`.
+GitHub recipes can be imported from `fastgithub.recipes.github`.

 ### Webhook handler

 Here's a basic example how to define a `GithubWebhookHandler` with SHA256 signature verification.
-Setting `signature_verification=None` allows using Github webhook without signature verification (which is not at all the recommended way to publishing GitHub webhook).
+Setting `signature_verification=None` allows you to use the handler without signature verification (which is not at all the recommended way to publish GitHub webhook).

 ```python
 from fastgithub import GithubWebhookHandler, SignatureVerificationSHA256